top of page

 Bladder Leaks Aren’t Normal: How Physiotherapy Can Help Women Regain Control

 Bladder leaks whether it happens when you cough, laugh, jump or feel a sudden urge are common, but that doesn’t make them normal.
 In Australia, up to 35–40% of women experience urinary incontinence, yet many put up with it quietly.
-At Praxis Rehab Physiotherapy in Belair, we help women understand and manage bladder issues through supportive and effective physiotherapy.
+At Praxis Rehab Physiotherapy in Adelaide, we help women understand and manage bladder issues through supportive and effective physiotherapy.

 Why Does It Happen